There is something good in every day.

 It’s a cooler evening and being a lover of the cold, I’m a very happy gal.
-I’m lying on the bed resting my bones while my beautiful husband is cooking a winter stew for dinner.
+I’m lying on the bed resting my bones, while my beautiful husband is cooking a comforting stew for dinner.

 My legs don’t move in the mornings until my pain meds start to kick in.
 The same thing happens late afternoon as I wait to take my evening medication.

 Even with medication I struggle with mobility and pain constantly throughout the day, due to my the non healing breaks in my femurs and feet.

 My bone disease, more recently, is attacking my lumbar spine with severe stenosis, disc prolapses and fractures.

 Rheumatoid arthritis also plays a big part in causing constant pain in my hips, hands, neck, jaw, knees and shoulders.

 So while all is not good in terms of my disease progression, there is definitely something good to be found in each and every day.
 I feel very blessed to have recently moved into a lovely lowset home.
 It’s a special bonus found in a chronic situation.
 A necessary bonus but how nice something necessary, to manage my health, can actually be a “good” thing!

 There Is Plenty Of Good